11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 As a unique and robust spice with over 12 varieties, learn all there is to know about paprika and which paprika substitute will work best for your recipes.

 Described as a Hungarian spice with Mexican roots, paprika brightens up bland dishes and brings all types of cuisines to life.
 Paprika powder is the final touch on deviled eggs and hummus.
 It’s the slightly earthy, sweet, and bitter flavor in goulash, spice rubs, marinades, and curries.
-Heck, paprika even brightens up the vibrant orange hue of a mouthwatering, homemade mac-and-cheese sauce.
+Heck, paprika even brightens up the vibrant orange hue of a mouthwatering homemade mac-and-cheese sauce.

 While all types of paprika hail from dried and ground red capsicum (pepper), they don’t all taste and look the same.
 The taste and color of paprika will depend on where it’s from and what type of red pepper is used.
-For example, you may find some recipes call for “hot paprika” while the others call for “smoked paprika” or just “paprika.”
+For example, you may find some recipes call for “hot paprika” while others call for “smoked paprika” or just “paprika.”

 What’s the Flavor Profile of Paprika?
 (And the Three Most Common Types)